 If you’ve ever wondered about the difference between what that pile in your backyard is capable of and what those municipal industrial facilities can accomplish, you aren’t alone.

-Compostable packaging makes this distinction (just look for the tiny writing) and so it’s important to know.
-Can these plates be tossed in my worm bin or should I send it off to the city?
+Compostable packaging makes this distinction (just look for the tiny writing) and it’s important to know.
+Can these plates be tossed in my worm bin or should I send them off to the city?

 Let’s break it down.
 Class is now in session. 🤓

 The underlying mechanics of composting rely on five main variables: temperature, moisture, particle size, oxygen flow, and nutrient balance.

 With the right conditions, microorganisms can thrive and eat up your old foods and yard waste.
 Here’s the deal:

 - Temperature.
 An increase in temperature is the natural result of microbial activity, heating the inside of a run of the mill compost pile to over 140 degrees Fahrenheit.
 Higher temps also encourage further microbial growth and kill any seeds or pathogens in the pile.

 - Moisture.
 Again, to ensure the microbes are comfy, they need a happy home.
 The moisture content should be at 35-60% for maximum microbial joy.
 This can come naturally from the ‘green’ material (more on that soon) and additional sources like rain and deliberate watering.

 - Particle size.
 It takes more time and effort to break down bigger pieces of stuff, in general.
 In a commercial composting situation, pre-processing is done—via grinding and shredding—to create smaller pieces, thus more surface area on which the microbes feed.
 Smaller particles also help insulate and promote airflow in the pile.